ufs-community/uwtools/docs/Contributors_Guide/github_workflow.rst

 7. Clean up after pull request has been merged by an authorized developer.

-Create a GitHub issue that reflects what needs to be done
+Create a GitHub Issue that reflects what needs to be done
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * Go to the `workflow-tools repository <https://github.com/ufs-community/workflow-tools>`__  and